googleinterns/spacetime-sim-2020/README.md

 # Installation
 In order to begin implementing the code, the user needs to install FLOW in their home directory (user root directory).
 Please follow the instructions provided in (https://github.com/flow-project/flow) to install and begin using FLOW.
-The instructions will guide the user to install SUMO and rllib which are important pieces of the project too.
+The instructions will guide the user to install SUMO and rllib which are important pieces of the project too.\
+Ensure the "spacetime-sim-2020" repo is cloned in the ~/flow directory

 # Files in this Repo
 The files located in the directory Gilbert_code correspond to the edited files from the FLOW source code needed to implement our traffic light optimization methods and experiment.
 These files are located in different places within the FLOW source code.